—by Sherrilynn "Sheba" Rawson

 How do I donate a ticket?

-I’ve used the game-day ticket exchange before.
-Anything new?
+I’ve used the game-day ticket exchange before, but it's been awhile.
+Anything else I need to know?

 Yes.
 We are keeping two important changes this year: